-In June 2011, the FASB issued authoritative guidance which amends existing guidance related to the presentation of comprehensive income.
+In June 2011, the Financial Accounting Standards Board issued authoritative guidance which amends existing guidance related to the presentation of comprehensive income.
 This guidance (1) eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity; (2) requires the consecutive presentation of the statement of net income and other comprehensive income; and (3) requires an entity to present reclassification adjustments on the face of the financial statements from other comprehensive income to net income.
 This guidance does not change the items that must be reported in other comprehensive income, when an item of other comprehensive income must be reclassified to net income, or affect how earnings per share is calculated or presented.
 This guidance is effective for interim reporting periods and fiscal years beginning after December 15, 2011 and will be applied on a retrospective basis for all periods presented.
-The Company believes this guidance will result in enhanced disclosure of its financial statements.
+As this guidance relates to presentation only, the adoption of this guidance will not impact the Company's financial position or results of operations.